-DSAEK surgery is a highly specialised and technically demanding surgical technique.
+DSAEK and DMEK surgery is a highly specialised and technically demanding surgical technique.
 Even in Europe, only 1 out of 4 corneal surgeons are able to perform this technique.
 In the recent past, patients with Fuchs' Dystrophy would need to have a full thickness corneal transplant (penetrating keratoplasty) leading to a long recovery period.
 Penetrating keratoplasty is no longer considered the standard of care for Fuchs Dystrophy.

-DSAEK surgery is performed through very small incision that allow the surgeon to gently introduce a thin layer of donor corneal tissue with healthy endothelial cells into the front compartment of the patient's eye.
-Mr Angunawela uses the Tan Endoglide to do this as this device has been shown to cause the least damage to the donor tissue at the time of insertion.
-This layer of tissue is specially prepared and is only one tenth of a millimetre thick.
+DSAEK surgery is performed through very small incisions that allow the surgeon to gently introduce a thin layer of donor corneal tissue with healthy endothelial cells into the front compartment of the patient's eye.
+Mr Angunawela and Ms De Benito use the Tan Endoglide to do this as this device has been shown to cause the least damage to the donor tissue at the time of insertion.
+The layer of donor tissue is specially prepared and is only one tenth of a millimetre thick.

-Once the new endothelial cell layer is within the eye it is gently floated upwards until it makes contact with the back surface of the patients cornea.
-The air pressure is then increased so that the graft is pressed into position.
+Once the new endothelial cell layer is within the eye it is gently floated upwards until it makes contact with the back surface of the patient's cornea.
+An air bubble is then positioned behind the graft tissue which is then pressed into position.
 No stitches are used to hold the graft in position.
-Some air is left in the eye at the end of surgery and the patient is asked to lie flat for at least a hour after surgery so that the air bubble continues to press the new layer of cornea into position.
+Some air is left in the eye at the end of surgery and the patient is asked to lie flat for at least a hour after surgery so that the air bubble continues to support the new layer of cornea in position.

 Surgery can be performed under local or general anaesthesia.

-If there is cataract present at the time that DSAEK surgery is required, then cataract surgery and DSAEK can be combined in the same operation.
-Mr Angunawela prefers this approach as it means that only one surgery and anaesthetic is required.
-Mr Angunawela will discuss the best option for you.
+If there is cataract present at the time that DSAEK/DMEK surgery is required, then cataract surgery and DSAEK/DMEK can be combined in the same operation.

 Mr Angunawela teaches DSAEK on the highly successful 'Advanced DSAEK surgery' together with Professor Tan at the annual European Corneal Society meeting.